Guernsey's position as Europe's leading captive

 Change in Control

 Strict controls are imposed on the shareholders and key officers of Guernsey licensed insurers.
 A person acquiring an interest in excess of 5% of the equity share capital (directly or indirectly) of a licensed insurer must notify the Commission.
-A person proposing to obtain an equity interest of 15% or more in a company or 50% or more in a cell of a PCC must obtain the consent of the Commission before doing so.
+A person proposing to obtain an equity interest of 15% or more or an interest of 50% or more in a cell of a PCC must obtain the consent of the Commission before doing so.
 In addition, the Commission must approve any proposed change in the directors or officers of a licensed insurer which is a company.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.